locnguyen/meetarang/README.md

 # meetarang
-Meetarang is a simple web application for Meetup organizers
+Meetarang is a simple web application for Meetup organizers.